Coal Ash and Gypsum

 Alabama Power and Georgia Power have contracts with the Department of Energy for the permanent disposal of used fuel.
 The Department of Energy failed to begin disposing of used fuel in 1998 as required by the contracts.
 Until the contract is fulfilled, used fuel continues to be stored safely on-site, as prescribed in operating licenses.

-Southern Company operates three nuclear power plants, Vogtle, Farley and Hatch.
-Sufficient pool storage capacity for used fuel is available at Plant Vogtle into 2014, with an onsite dry storage facility to be completed in time to maintain normal fueling operations.
-At plants Hatch and Farley, onsite dry storage facilities are being used to house spent fuel once it reaches a lower level of radioactivity and can be expanded to accommodate used fuel through the life of each plant.
+Southern Company, through its subsidiaries, operates three nuclear power plants, Vogtle, Farley and Hatch.
+At plants Vogtle, Hatch and Farley, onsite dry storage facilities are being used to house spent fuel once it reaches a lower level of radioactivity and can be expanded to accommodate used fuel through the life of each plant.
 The casks are constructed of steel-reinforced concrete, proven to safely protect the fuel under extreme conditions such as earthquakes, tornados, hurricanes, floods and explosions.

 Exceptional projects, especially those involving new construction, can add to hazardous waste generation.
 In 2008, hazardous waste increased as we built scrubbers at several plants.
 Total hazardous waste amounts will decrease when scrubber construction is completed.